Pnwankwo2/chest_xray_classification/README.md

 - lact_num: lactation number (number of times the cow has calfed).

 - calv_date: date of calving

 - alp_date: date of the first record taken in the alp (usually shortly after the arrival of the animal in the alp)

-- avg_milk: the average quantity of milk production in kilograms
+- avg_milk: the average quantity of milk production in kilograms measured across three milking records

 - avg_thi3: temperature humidity index, averaged over 3 days before the records, average over the 3 records taken in the alp